Below are some great tips for interns to help you stay motivated even when you have nothing to work on.

 “Be so good that they can’t ignore you.”

-Here are a few ways internees can keep themselves motivated and keep themselves going strong till it’s over.
+Here are a few ways interns can keep themselves motivated and going strong till it’s over.

 1. Make Clear Goals